Storm Preparedness Guide

 - Keep checking vents to make sure that snow or water are not covering them

-- Tune into your selected news service for evacuation and/or emergency announcements
+- Tune into your selected news service for evacuation and/or emergency announcements on your radio

 - Check on your exit strategy (Can you get to the main road?
 Can you get to your roof?
 Can you get to your car?)